rbwatson/to-do-service-sp25/docs/getting-started/introduction.md

 tags: ["introduction", "overview"]
 categories: ["getting-started"]
 importance: 10
-parent: "Getting Started with the Task Management API"
+parent: "Getting Started"
 ai-generated: true
 ai-generated-by: "Claude 3.7 Sonnet"
-ai-generated-date: "2025-05-13"
+ai-generated-date: "May 20, 2025"
 nav_order: "1"
 layout: "default"
 version: "v1.0.0"
-lastUpdated: "2025-05-13"
+lastUpdated: "May 20, 2025"
 ---

 # Introduction to the Task Management API

-The Task Management API provides a powerful, flexible interface for creating and managing tasks and users in your applications.
-This introduction will help you understand what the API offers and how it can be used.
+The Task Management API provides a comprehensive set of endpoints for creating and managing to-do tasks and users.
+This API enables developers to build task management features into their applications with minimal effort.

-## What is the Task Management API?

-The Task Management API is a RESTful service that allows you to programmatically create, read, update, and delete tasks and users.
-It's designed to be simple to integrate with while providing robust features for task management workflows.

-## Key Features
+## Capabilities

-- **User Management**: Create and manage users who can create and be assigned to tasks
+The Task Management API offers the following capabilities:

+- **User management**: Create, retrieve, update, and delete user accounts
-- **Task Creation and Management**: Create tasks with titles, descriptions, due dates, and other properties
+- **Task management**: Create, retrieve, update, and delete to-do tasks
-- **Status Tracking**: Track task progress through defined status stages
+- **Task lifecycle**: Track task progress through various statuses
-- **Assignment**: Assign tasks to specific users
-- **Deadlines and Reminders**: Set due dates and configure reminder notifications
+- **Reminders**: Set warning offsets to trigger reminders before due dates
-- **Filtering and Sorting**: Find tasks based on various criteria including status, assignee, and due date
-- **Pagination**: Handle large collections of tasks and users efficiently
+- **Pagination**: Navigate through large collections of resources
-- **Secure Access**: Protect your data with bearer token authentication
+- **Sorting**: Order resources based on specific fields
+- **Filtering**: Filter tasks by status

+## Key features

+### User management

+The API provides endpoints for managing user accounts, including:

+- Creating new users with first name, last name, and contact email
+- Retrieving user information by ID
+- Updating user information
+- Deleting user accounts

+### Task management

+The API provides endpoints for managing tasks, including:

+- Creating new tasks with titles, descriptions, due dates, and warning offsets
+- Retrieving task information by ID
+- Updating task information, including status changes
+- Deleting tasks

+### Task lifecycle

+Tasks can have one of the following statuses:

+- NOT_STARTED: The task has not been started yet
+- IN_PROGRESS: The task is currently being worked on
+- BLOCKED: The task cannot proceed due to an external factor
+- DEFERRED: The task has been postponed to a later time
+- COMPLETED: The task has been finished
+- CANCELLED: The task has been cancelled and will not be completed

+### Reminders

+The API supports setting a warning offset (in minutes) before a task's due date.
+This can be used to implement reminder functionality in your application.

-## Common Use Cases
+## Use cases

-The Task Management API is well-suited for a variety of applications, including:
+The Task Management API can be used for a variety of applications, including:

+- Personal to-do list applications
+- Team task management systems
 - Project management tools
-- Team collaboration software
-- Personal productivity applications
+- Calendar and scheduling applications
-- Workflow automation systems
-- Customer support ticket systems
+- Reminder and notification systems
-- Event planning applications
-- Educational platforms with assignment tracking

-## API Design Principles
+## API structure

-The API follows these design principles:

-- **RESTful Architecture**: Resources are accessed via standard HTTP methods
-- **JSON Formatting**: All requests and responses use JSON
-- **Consistent Patterns**: Similar patterns across endpoints for ease of use
-- **Clear Documentation**: Comprehensive documentation with examples
-- **Robust Error Handling**: Detailed error messages to help troubleshoot issues

-## Getting Started

-To start working with the API:

-1. [Create an account](https://taskmanagement.example.com/signup) to get your API credentials
-2. Follow our [Quick Start Guide](../getting-started/quickstart.md) to make your first API request
-3. Learn about [Authentication](../getting-started/authentication.md) to secure your API calls
-4. Explore the [API Reference](../api-reference.md) for detailed endpoint information
+The API is organized around two primary resources:

+- **Users**: Individuals who can create and manage tasks
+- **Tasks**: To-do items with titles, descriptions, due dates, and statuses

+Each resource supports standard CRUD operations (Create, Read, Update, Delete) via RESTful endpoints.

-## Next Steps
+## Next steps

-After understanding the basics of the Task Management API, you can:
+- [Quick start guide](quickstart.md): Get up and running in minutes

-- Check out the [Quick Start Guide](../getting-started/quickstart.md) to make your first API call
+- [Authentication](authentication.md): Learn how to authenticate your API requests
-- Learn about [Core Concepts](../core-concepts.md) to understand the API's foundations
-- Explore the [Resources](../resources.md) to understand the data model
+- [Core concepts](../core-concepts.md): Understand the fundamental concepts of the API
-- Try our [Tutorials](../tutorials.md) for practical examples